Azure Service Bus JMS 2.0 developer guide

 This guide contains detailed information to help you succeed in communicating with Azure Service Bus using the Java Message Service (JMS) 2.0 API.

-As a Java developer, if you are new to Azure Service Bus, please consider reading the below articles.
+As a Java developer, if you're new to Azure Service Bus, please consider reading the below articles.

 Java Message Service (JMS) Programming model